Our history

 Girl and boy talking

-The Foundation launches Mental Health Awareness Week with its first theme ‘Friendship and Mental Health’.
-It brings awareness and action at scale and has grown to be the world's biggest annual mental health campaign.
+MHF launches Mental Health Awareness Week.
+It brings awareness and action at scale and grows to be the biggest annual mental health campaign in the world.

-The Foundation launched the Scottish Mental Health Arts Festival - it is the largest of its kind in the world and is replicated internationally.
+MHF launches the Scottish Mental Health Arts Festival - it is the largest of its kind in the world and it is replicated internationally.

-The Foundation focuses on prevention as the only reasonable answer to the scale of today’s mental health challenges.
+MHF focuses on prevention as the only reasonable answer to the scale of today’s mental health challenge.

 Man holding MHF prevention sign